 Another masterpiece by Laura Hillenbrand.
 To be honest, I have no idea why I first picked up this book.
 I don’t exactly have any great interest in racehorses.
 Nevertheless, Hillenbrand managed to keep me captivated from start to finish.
 This is classic underdog tale with a cast of unlikely characters who worked together to create an American legend.

 The Titanic tragedy has captivated people around the world for over a century.
 It’s been the source of novels, a smash hit movie, and plays.
 Countless research has occurred, but no nonfiction book is as thorough and riveting as A Night to Remember.
 Widely considered the classic Titanic account, Lord created a minute by minute reconstruction of what happened that night in 1912.
 It was first published in 1955 and has since been republished with an introduction from another incredible nonfiction writer Nathaniel Philbrick.

 In The Heart of the Sea: The Tragedy of the Whaleship Essex by Nathaniel Philbrick

 Speaking of Philbrick, he’s a prolific writer of narrative nonfiction, ranging from the Revolutionary War to the Mayflower to the US’ attempt to map the Pacific Ocean.
 Perhaps his most famous book is the mysterious fate of the Whaleship Essex.

-Do you have any other narrative nonfiction books that you would recommend?
+Do you have any other narrative nonfiction books that read like fiction that you would recommend?